mfarsikov/kewt-versioning/readme.md

 * `useDirty` if true (default) and there are uncommitted changes, then version includes `-dirty` suffix
 * `useSha` if null (default) version includes commit SHA if it is a snapshot.
 If true version always includes commit SHA
 * `useTimestamp` if null (default) version includes timestamp if it is dirty.
 If true version always includes timestamp
 * `timeZone` time zone used in timestamp.
-Default value is system default.
-Most likely alternative is `jata.time.ZoneOffset.UTC`
+Default value is UTC.

 <details>
 <summary>Examples for configurations and output</summary>